WesleyCh3n/NTUBME-Autograde/README.md

 # NTU BME Autograde
-This program generate the files which `autolab autograde` need for NTU BME Computer Programming Course.
+This program generate the files which `autolab`'s `autograde` need for NTU BME Computer Programming Course.
 Simply as follow,
 ```
 ├───autograde-Makefile
 ├───autograde.tar